sebastian-exe/personal-website/_posts/2020-05-26-palindrome-check.md

         int end = str.length() -1;

         while(front < end){
-          //if there is a character that is not the same, return false if(str.charAt(front) ! = str.charAt(end)){
+          // if there is a character that is not the same, return false if(str.charAt(front) ! = str.charAt(end)){
                 return false;
             }